 - 1. Design new buildings to be compatible with the existing site. - a.
-Significantly altering the existing topography of a site to accommodate a new structure is not appropriate. - a.
-Consolidating lots in to a larger property in order to accommodate a larger structure disrupts the pattern of properties within the district and is not appropriate. - 2.
-Locate new buildings in a manner that is compatible with established precedents of building patterns within the district. - Retain the historic relationship among buildings within the district by basing the location of a new building on patterns of existing setbacks, orientation, and spacing between buildings. - a.
-Maintain the existing spacing of front and side yard setbacks along a block. - b.
-Orient the front entrance toward the main street. - c.
-Site a building so that it is parallel to existing lot lines. - d.
-Design new porches to be consistent with the rhythm of those existing in the district. - e.
+Significantly altering the existing topography of a site to accommodate a new structure is not appropriate. - Consolidating lots into a larger lot in order to accommodate a larger structure disrupts the pattern of properties within the district and is not appropriate. - 2.
+Locate new buildings in a manner that is compatible with established precedents of building patterns within the district. - Retain the historic relationship among buildings within the district by basing the location of a new building on patterns of existing setbacks, orientation, and spacing between buildings. - b.
+Maintain the existing spacing of front and side yard setbacks along a block. - c.
+Orient the front entrance toward the main street. - d.
+Site a building so that it is parallel to existing lot lines. - e.
+Design new porches to be consistent with the rhythm of those existing in the district. - f.
 Locate related new accessory buildings at the rear of the lot consistent with those existing in the surrounding district. - 3.
 Design new buildings so their size is compatible with existing buildings in the district. - a.
-Maintain the established height and scale of the street by designing new buildings to be within the typical range of heights and forms. - a.
+Maintain the established height and scale of the street by designing new buildings to be within the typical range of heights and forms. - b.
 Design new buildings to have massing similar to those traditionally found within the district.